openvinotoolkit/openvino_notebooks/notebooks/237-typo-detector/README.md

 - Required libraries
 - Two possible methods
   - Using the HuggingFace Optimum library
-    - Loading the compiled model in OpenVino IR format
+    - Loading the compiled model in OpenVINO IR format
     - Creating the pipeline
     - Run inference/Demo
   - Using the pipeline to use the model